-According to my favorite food science and history podcast Gastropod, it’s believed to be the Olmec people, who lived in what we now recognize as southern Mexico, who first roasted and consumed chocolate.
+Chocolate has a long history believed to date back almost 5000 years, but we actually know very little about it.
+According to Gastropod (my fave food science and history podcast!), it’s believed that the Olmec people, who lived in what is now southern Mexico, first roasted and consumed chocolate.

 From that innovation, chocolate exploded.
 We discovered adding milk solids and created the milder milk chocolate.
 Nestle and Hershey’s grew into household names.
 Then Lindt chocolatiers discovered the conching process.
 It ground the beans so fine that a lusciously smooth final product, the chocolate bar we know today, could be made for the masses.

 Making those chocolate bars, milk or dark, isn’t a simple process.
 From farm to your cupboard, the process to make chocolate goes something like this:

 - First, cacao farmers split open cacao fruit.
 Inside the oblong, large pods is sweet, fruity, edible white pulp and a lot of seeds.
 The wet seeds and pulp are fermented anywhere from 2-8 days and before drying.
 Farmers then sell it to manufacturers, who roast the beans.

 - After roasting, the beans are cracked open to release the nibs for grinding.
 The grinding process produces cocoa liquor.
 This is basically a paste of cocoa butter and cocoa solids that is then refined further to create various products.